ualib/agda-algebras/lean_ualib.rst

 The definition of :math:`T_ρ (X)` is recursive, indicating that *the set of terms in a signature can be implemented in Lean using an inductive type*.

 We will confirm this in the next subsection, but before doing so, we impose an algebraic structure on :math:`T_ρ(X)`, and then state and prove some basic but important facts about this algebra.

-These will also be formalized in the next section, giving us another chance to compare informal language proofs to their formal Lean counterparts, and to show off inductively defined types in Lean.
+These will be formalized in the next section, giving us another chance to compare informal language proofs to their formal Lean counterparts and to show off inductively defined types in Lean.

 If :math:`w` is a term, let :math:`|w|` be the least :math:`n` such that :math:`w ∈ T_n`, called the *height* of :math:`w`.
 [9]_ The height is a useful index for recursion and induction.

 Notice that the set :math:`T_ρ (X)` is nonempty iff either :math:`X` or :math:`F_0` is nonempty.
 As long as :math:`T_ρ (X)` is nonempty, we can impose upon this set an algebraic structure, as follows:

-For every basic operation symbol :math:`f ∈ F` let :math:`f^{𝐓_ρ (X)}` be the operation on :math:`𝐓_ρ (X)` that maps each tuple :math:`t : ρf → T_ρ (X)` to the term :math:`ft`.
+For every basic operation symbol :math:`f ∈ F` let :math:`f^{𝐓_ρ (X)}` be the operation on :math:`𝐓_ρ (X)` that maps each tuple :math:`𝐚 : ρf → T_ρ (X)` to the formal term :math:`f 𝐚`.

 We define :math:`𝐓_ρ (X)` to be the algebra with universe :math:`T_ρ (X)` and with basic operations :math:`\{f^{𝐓_ρ (X)} | f ∈ F\}`.
 [10]_